 His work on crime has been featured widely in the media and he has been interviewed by the Economist.
-He has links with think tanks such as Centre for Crime and Justice Studies and CIVITAS.
-Along with regularly speaking in academic seminars, he also participates in high profile public engagement activities such as addressing a panel discussion organised by the Criminal Justice Alliance on ‘Why crime rates are falling’ chaired by Mark Eaton.
+He has worked with think tanks such as Centre for Crime and Justice Studies and CIVITAS.
+Along with regularly speaking in academic seminars, he also participates in high profile public engagement activities.